-- Town of Edenton Unified Development Ordinance; - Town of Edenton Local Historic District Guidelines (copy available at the Town of Edenton Planning Department).
-NOTE: The Town of Edenton may consider expansion of the Historic District boundaries; - Town of Edenton Code of Ordinances, Title XV, Chapter 150, Building Regulation; Construction (copy available at the Town of Edenton Planning Department); - The Secretary of the Interior's Standards for Rehabilitation (North Carolina State Historic Preservation Office, see Appendix E); and - Deed restrictions will be imposed on all parcels disposed of for new construction.
-The preparation of deed restrictions will be coordinated with the Town of Edenton Historic District Commission.
-At a minimum, the deed restrictions will include the following standards: - No flat roofs.
-Minimum roof pitch shall be 6/12. - No fixed windows. - Exterior doors will have side or transom glass. - No cinder block, stucco, or metal exterior finishes. - Two-story or 1-1/2-story structure required if the existing structures on both adjacent, side lots are two-story or 1-1/2-story structures. - Porches (not decks) must be covered. - Exterior steps must be brick or painted wood. - Wood railings must be painted. - Brick underpinning required. - No construction on slab. - No garish colors.
+- Town of Edenton Unified Development Ordinance; - Town of Edenton Local Historic District Guidelines (copy available at the Town of Edenton Planning Department); - Town of Edenton Code of Ordinances, Title XV, Chapter 150, Building Regulation; Construction (copy available at the Town of Edenton Planning Department); - The Secretary of the Interior's Standards for Rehabilitation (North Carolina State Historic Preservation Office, see Appendix E); and - Deed restrictions will be imposed on all parcels disposed of for new construction.
+At a minimum the deed restrictions will include the following standards: - No flat roofs.
+Minimum roof pitch shall be 6/12. - No fixed windows. - Exterior doors will have side or transom glass. - No cinder block, stucco, or metal exterior finishes. - Two-story or 1-1/2-story structure required if the existing structures on both adjacent, side lots are two-story or 1-1/2-story structures. - o Porches (not decks) must be covered. - Exterior steps must be brick or painted wood. - Wood railings must be painted. - Brick underpinning required. - No construction on slab. - No garish colors.
 No more than three (3) color combinations per structure. - A time limit for start of and completion of construction will be specified or property may revert to the Redevelopment Commission.